-Bugs are so much fun to learn about because they are all around us, whether we like it or not.
+Bugs are so much fun to learn about because they are all around us, whether we like them or not.
 Even very young children have prior experience with bugs and can easily relate to lessons and activities about them.
 This makes bugs an excellent and relatively easy theme to use at home for preschool lessons during the quarantine.
-The preschool bug activities listed below all use relatively common materials, and all the printables are free in my Backyard Bug Thematic Unit in my FREE Spring Bundle ( use code 100 for 100% off) or from links here in this post.
+The preschool bug activities listed below all use relatively common materials, and all the printables are from my Backyard Bug Thematic Unit.
 I hope you find something your child will love from this list of bug activities for preschoolers.

 See so many more bug crafts here!

 Insect Activities for Preschool That Develop Fine Motor Skills

 Bug Playdough Prints – Squish and peel the bugs out of the playdough.

 Sorting is a hugely beneficial activity that helps children learn to discern between objects, but this sorting activity is also great for fine motor development.
 You can use whatever you like, but I urge you to use small objects if you don’t have tongs.
 If you have tongs or want to get some with my affiliate link here, use things like big pom poms, or even foam blocks.
 Print the sorting mat here.